nfdi4plants/ARC-specification/ARC specification.md

 - There are no requirements on specific assay-level metadata per formal ARC definition.
 Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms required in the destination format.

-- To ensure reusability of assays, it is strongly RECOMMENDED to included necessary metadata mandated by typical metadata schemes necessary for reproduction.
-This process is facilitated by the use of template that can be found [here](https://github.com/nfdi4plants/SWATE_templates).
+- To ensure reusability of assays, it is strongly RECOMMENDED to include necessary metadata mandated by typical metadata schemes necessary for reproduction.
+This process is facilitated by the use of templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

 - It is RECOMMENDED to order worksheets according to the source sample relation for readability.